joel-chu/To1source_event/README.md

 es.$trigger('add', 1000)

-console.log(es.$done)
+console.log(es.$done) // should see a 1001

 ```

 You will get a 1001.
 This might be useful in some situation.
 Please note, it will get call
-whenever a event got trigger, if at the same time some other event trigger then your value
+whenever an event gets trigger; if at the same time some other event trigger, then your value
 might be different from what you expected.
 So use this with caution.

 ## Test